 What Is a Transaction ID

-In digital finance, transaction ID means personal key.
-It makes sure every financial operation is unique and traceable.
+In digital finance, a transaction ID is a unique code that ensures every transaction is traceable and verifiable.
 This unique identifier is used for the smooth handling and tracking of transfers on various platforms.

 Definition & Purpose of Txn ID